- Food and Cooking»

 - Now place a small frying pan or ladle on low flame and pour one spoonful of oil into it and allow to heat.
-Then add the seeds of mustard, fenugreek and cumins and a little bit of asafoetida powder, fry till fenugreek gets a little dark and add it into the Kulambu recipe as a topper.
+Then add the seeds of mustard, fenugreek, and cumin and a little bit of asafoetida powder, fry till fenugreek gets a little dark and add it to the Kulambu recipe as a topper.
 You can top again it with the coriander leaves finely cut for a good look and smell.

 - Cook the (dal) pulses to become paste-like for easy mixing with cooked vegetables to give a good taste to the entire preparation.

-- You may add a bit of other pulses like chickpeas, green peas or black peas also for mixed taste while cooking the yellow pigeon peas.
+- You may add other pulses like chickpeas, green peas or black peas also in small quantities for mixed taste while cooking the yellow pigeon peas.

 - You may reduce tamarind and jaggery quantities or increase as per your taste.

 - Some people add drumstick pieces but it will be uneasy or embarrassing in eating; as you may have to spit the hard core of it.
 Better you leave them unserved.

 - If you are adding sweet potatoes, no need to add pumpkin also as both are sweet veggies.
 Or you may take reduced quantities to add both.